The 13 Must-Sees in Downtown Lisbon for an Incredible Day

 In this square stands a monument dedicated to this historic event – a 30-metre high white obelisk.

-The square itself is very lively, with cafes, restaurants and bars spilling out onto the pavement and often hosting live entertainment in the evening hours.
-Make sure not to miss the Art Deco architectural style of the Teatro Eden and Condes Cinema buildings, which are located on the square.
+The square itself is very lively, with cafes, restaurants and bars spilling out onto the pavement and I’m often at one of the places which have live entertainment in the evening hours.
+Make sure not to miss the Art Deco architectural style of the Teatro Eden building, which is located on the square.
+You can’t visit it, but it’s architecture is quite spectacular.

 Palacio Foz, right next to the Teatro Eden is another must-see architectural gem which is quite worth a visit if you are lucky enough to find it open to the public.